 Normally, when joining a network or association, you would typically be asked to formally sign-up.
 But not with the PTFA, by being a parent of a child at St Jérôme, you are automatically considered to be a fully-fledged member of the PTFA.
 So, whilst our Committee is a team of 6, in reality with all of you, we are a team of at least 300!

 We genuinely can’t do this without you.
 If you have any questions, suggestions or would like to be involved with an activity, please do get in touch. [email protected] We thank you in advance for your support.

 6 reasons why your PTFA matters for you:

 So this is what we look like on a Friday morning at 8.50am after dropping our kids off in the rain..with no prior warning.
 Thank to everyone for being such a good sport.

 Left to right – Silke – Kaps – Julie – Raisa – Michelle – Dharmesh

 Silke Fernandes – PTFA Co-Chair

-I am one of the parent founders of St Jérôme School and have been involved with this school or its idea long before it even existed.
-Building and strengthening of healthy and vibrant communities has always been my personal and professional passion and is my main reason for joining the PTFA.
-I have three children – our eldest daughter Anouk is 10 years old and a real creative star, but sadly too old for St Jérôme.
-Miles is in Year 3 (Beale), most famous for his long curly hair and cheekiness and our youngest, Grace, has started Reception (Matisse) this year.
+I am one of the parent founders of St Jérôme school and have been involved with this school or its idea long before it even existed.
+Building and strengthening of healthy and vibrant communities has always my personal and professional passion and is my main reason for joining the PTFA.
+I have three children – our oldest daughter Anouk is 11 years old and hence sadly too old for St. Jerome, Miles will be in Year 4, most famous for his long curly hair and cheekiness and our youngest, Grace, will start Year 1 in September.
 I look forward to building on the amazing work the previous PTFA has done.

 Kapil (Kaps) Kara – Treasurer